 The Apple Watch can do all of those things, but some models do it better than others.
 Despite the limited visible differences between Apple’s annual refreshes, each Apple Watch generation has distinct perks that makes it the best smartwatch every year.

 Apple has made seven versions of its smartwatch, but only three are sold by Apple right now: the Apple Watch Series 6, the Apple Watch SE and 2017’s Apple Watch Series 3.
-You can find the Apple Watch Series 5 as retailers clear out stock, as well as the Apple Watch Series 4 refurbished, too.
+You might be able to find the Apple Watch Series 5 as retailers finish clearing out stock, as well as the Apple Watch Series 4 refurbished, too.

 Pre-owned models of the Apple Watch Series 2 and original Apple Watch may circulate online as people look to upgrade as well.
 But neither generation is supported by the latest watchOS software updates, so they’re fairly limited compared to newer versions.

 See all of the best Apple Watch models below.